-Auditors' Report issued by us dated August 21, 2020, September 06, 2019 and July 31, 2018 as at and for the year ended March 31, 2020, March 31, 2019 and March 31, 2018 respectively as referred in Para 4 above.
+Auditors' Report issued by us dated November 27, 2020, November 27, 2020, August 21, 2020, September 06, 2019 and July 31, 2018 as at and for the six months period ended September 30, 2020 and September 30, 2019 and for each of the years ended March 31, 2020, March 31, 2019 and March 31, 2018 respectively as referred in Para 4 above

-- 6. Based on our examination and according to the information and explanations given to us, we report that the Restated Financial Information: - a) have been prepared after incorporating adjustments for the changes in accounting policies, if any, material errors and regrouping / reclassifications, prior period adjustments retrospectively in the financial year ended March 31, 2019 and March 31, 2018 to reflect the same accounting treatment as per the accounting policies and grouping / classifications followed as at and for the year ended March 31, 2020; - b) does not contain any qualifications requiring adjustments.
-However, those qualifications included in the Annexure to the auditors' report issued under Companies (Auditor's Report) Order, 2016, as applicable, on the financial statements for the years ended March 31, 2020, 2019 and 2018 which do not require any corrective adjustment in the Restated Financial Information have been disclosed in note 25 of Annexure VI to the Restated Financial Information; and - c) have been prepared in accordance with the Act, ICDR Regulations and the Guidance Note. - 7.
+- 6. Based on our examination and according to the information and explanations given to us, we report that the Restated Financial Information: - a) have been prepared after incorporating adjustments for the changes in accounting policies, if any, material errors and regrouping / reclassifications, prior period adjustments retrospectively in the six months ended September 30, 2020 and September 30, 2019 and for each of the years ended March 31, 2020, March 31, 2019 and March 31, 2018 respectively to reflect the same accounting treatment as per the accounting policies and grouping/classifications followed as at and for the six months ended September 30, 2020. - b) does not contain any qualifications requiring adjustments.
+However, those qualifications included in the Annexure to the auditors' report issued under Companies (Auditor's Report) Order, 2016, as applicable, on the financial statements for the years ended March 31, 2020, 2019 and 2018 which do not require any corrective adjustment in the Restated Financial Information have been disclosed in note 26 of Annexure VI to the Restated Financial Information; and - c) have been prepared in accordance with the Act, ICDR Regulations and the Guidance Note. - 7.
 The Restated Financial Information do not reflect the effects of events that occurred subsequent to the respective dates of the reports on the audited financial statements mentioned in paragraph 4 above. - 8.
 This report should not in any way be construed as a reissuance or re-dating of any of the previous audit reports issued by us nor should this report be construed as a new opinion on any of the financial statements referred to herein. - 9.
-We have no responsibility to update our report for events and circumstances occurring after the date of the report. - 9.
-Our report is intended solely for use of the Board of Directors for inclusion in the DRHP to be filed with Securities and Exchange Board of India, BSE Ltd., National Stock Exchange of India Ltd. and Registrar of Companies Gujarat at Ahmedabad, in connection with the proposed IPO.
+We have no responsibility to update our report for events and circumstances occurring after the date of the report. - 10.
+Our report is intended solely for use of the Board of Directors for inclusion in the RHP to be filed with Securities and Exchange Board of India, BSE Ltd., National Stock Exchange of India Ltd and Registrar of Companies Gujarat at Ahmedabad, in connection with the proposed IPO.
 Our report should not be used, referred to, or distributed for any other purpose except with our prior consent in writing.
 Accordingly, we do not accept or assume any liability or any duty of care for any other purpose or to any other person to whom this report is shown or into whose hands it may come without our prior consent in writing.